Efficient estimation of Pauli channels

 We refer to $\ss{C_G}$ as the commutant because every element of $\ss{C_G}$ commutes with every element of $\ss{G}$ as matrices in $\mathbb{P}^n$.
 When $\ss{G}$ is a group (i.e., closed under multiplication), $\ss{C_{C_G}} = \ss{G}$ by the double commutant theorem.
 We define the anti-commutant $\ss{A_G}$ of $\ss{G}\subseteq\ss{P}^n$ to be the quotient group $\ss{P}^n/\ss{C_G}$.
 Any $b\in\ss{P}^n$ can be uniquely decomposed as

 for some $a\in\ss{A_G}$ and $c\in\ss{C_G}$.

-Any element of the Pauli group $\ss{P}^n$ commutes with exactly half of the other elements in the group.
-A similar statement is true for any subgroup of $\ss{P}^n$, and we have the following lemma.
+Any element of the Pauli group (except those proportional to the identity) commutes with exactly half of the other elements in the group.
+A similar statement is true for any subgroup, and we have the following lemma.
 In what follows, we use the Iverson bracket notation, where if $x$ is any logical proposition (such as a set inclusion), then

 \begin{lemma} For any Pauli $a\in\ss{P}^n$ and any group $\ss{G}\subseteq\ss{P}^n$,

 \end{lemma}

 Our Pauli estimation procedure varies over states and measurements whose stabilizer groups have elements that cover some set $\ss{X}$ of errors.
 This motivates the following definition. \begin{definition}[Stabilizer coverings] A \textit{stabilizer covering} $\ss{O}$ of a set $\ss{X}\subseteq \ss{P}^n$ is a set of stabilizer groups $\ss{O} = \{\ss{S}_j\}$ such that $\ss{X}\subseteq \bigcup_j \ss{S}_j$. \end{definition}